 In all, 34 managers have resigned or been sacked this season, out of 92 league clubs.
 With a survival rate of fewer than one in three, surely there’s no surprise that there is a shortage of up and coming managers?
 Why would anyone want to ply their trade in our country?
 Even when a job comes up, the same names seem to be recycled over and over again.

 Phil Brown (five jobs to date) was sacked at Southend before Christmas after a dismal spell, but has now been linked with Peterborough, Grimsby and Mansfield despite fundamentally failing at Roots Hall.
 Alan Pardew, favourite to be sacked next and leave his seventh job, seems to turn up again and again.
 If he doesn’t, you may well find him being linked with the vacant Oxford job before long.

 Even Antonio Conte, a decorated manager with one of Europe’s top club, is odds-on to leave Chelsea in the summer.
-He’s not just likely to be sacked, but there are already numerous Paddy Power offers available on markets on who will replace him – before he’s even gone.
+He’s not just likely to be sacked, but there are already numerous markets at William Hill bet available on who will replace him – before he’s even gone.
 Luis Enrique is the favourite in that market, as is he in the ‘next Spanish manager to be sacked’ market.

 Betting on which manager is going to be on the jobcentre website next is fast becoming the most fashionable market to be involved in.
 If you were at Peterborough, you might have known McCann was under pressure.
 The football world wouldn’t, to the outsider he seemed to be doing well.
 Such is the lure of the market.
 There will be some on the inside who knew Evans had been approached by Peterborough which is why he was immediately installed as favourite.